SEARCH EVENTS

 Adam Clayton Powell III

-Adam Clayton Powell III is executive director of the USC initiative on election cybersecurity, in association with USC’s schools of business, engineering, law and public policy and the USC Dornsife College of Letters, Arts and Sciences.
-With support from Google, this bipartisan initiative provides in-state training in all 50 states to reinforce election integrity and build defence against digital attacks.
+Adam Clayton Powell III is executive director of the USC initiative on election cybersecurity, which includes USC’s schools of business, engineering, law and public policy.
+With support from Google, this bipartisan initiative provides in-state training in all 50 U.S. states and at conferences in Africa, Asia and Europe, to reinforce election integrity and help build defence against digital attacks.
+Powell also directs Washington programs for the USC Annenberg Center on Communication Leadership and Policy and hosts a weekly program on US public television.
+Previously, Powell was Manager of Political Coverage for CBS News, Vice President of news at National Public Radio, Director of a US National Science Foundation research center, and executive producer at Quincy Jones Entertainment.

 Mark Sanderson